-- Applications are reviewed by a multidisciplinary panel, which may not include an expert in your field.
-The application therefore has to be intelligible to a generalist audience while also providing sufficient detail for a specialist audience.
+- Applications are reviewed by a multidisciplinary peer-review panel, which may not include an expert in your field.
+They must therefore be intelligible to a generalist audience while also providing sufficient detail for a specialist audience.
 Avoid jargon, define all acronyms and technical terms, and clearly describe the significance of the research. - One of the biggest stumbling blocks for researcher is securing reference letters on time.
 This process often takes longer than anticipated, and failure to have these letters at the time of submission will automatically eliminate your proposal from consideration.
-One of your first steps in preparing this application should be to arrange for these letters. - In completing the application form, address each point requested in the instructions for
+One of your first steps in preparing this application should be to arrange for these letters.

-- a given section.
-Make sure to read the ERA program guidelines. - Combine the big picture with some well-chosen details that support the overall argument.
-Include statistics, quotes, and other facts that demonstrate the state of the industry, projections for economic growth, etc. Use measurable objectives as much as possible. - Your aim is to persuade the reviewers, not merely to inform them.
+- In completing the application form, address each point requested in the instructions for a given section.
+Make sure to read the ERA program guidelines carefully. - Your aim is to persuade the reviewers, not merely to inform them.
 Take the time to put your accomplishments and research program in context.
 For example, explain what is exceptional about your publication record for a junior researcher or how the training opportunities you have created are unique. - The application requires some guesswork about the future.
-Despite the unpredictability of research, be as accurate as you can when developing milestones and set realistic outcomes within a defined timeframe. - Ask your chair or another faculty member in your department to read over your application and provide feedback.
-If someone in your department or division has been awarded an ERA, ask that individual if they would review your application. - Consult the list of projects that ERA has funded, available on the ERA website, and read some of the relevant project descriptions: ontario.ca/data/early-researcher-awards-program.
+Despite the unpredictability of research, be as accurate as you can when developing milestones and set realistic outcomes within a defined timeframe. - Support your description of your program with measurable objectives and specific information about your sector and outcomes (statistics, quotes, reports, projections of economic growth). - Ask your chair or another faculty member in your department to read over your application and provide feedback.
+If someone in your department or division has been awarded an ERA, ask that individual if they would review your application. - Consult the list of projects that ERA has funded, available on the ERA website, and read some of the relevant project descriptions.
 These descriptions can give you a sense of the scope of funded projects and the tone/type of language used by successful applicants. - Although the program targets early researchers, applicants must demonstrate a record of independent research.
 Emphasize research published independently from former supervisors and independent, peer-reviewed research funding.